emilyjspencer/Notes/TypeScript/README.md

 ### Setting up TypeScript

 TS code isn't executable by itself  - has to first be compiled into executable JS.
-When TS is compiled into JS, the code becomes subject to type erasure; initerfaces, type aliases, type annotations are removed from the code  - resulting in pure ready-to-run JS.
+When TS is compiled into JS, the code becomes subject to type erasure; interfaces, type aliases, type annotations are removed from the code  - resulting in pure ready-to-run JS.

-During the build process, all TS code is compiled into JS in a separate folder, the the production environment then runs the code from that folder.
+During the build process, all TS code is compiled into JS in a separate folder to the production environment then runs the code from that folder.

 Create an npm project: